gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 INFO  [BootstrapActor]: Active nodesHashMap(0 -> Coordinates(0,0.0,1.0,0.0,0.5), 1 -> Coordinates(1,0.0,1.0,0.5,1.0))
 ```

-2. Load Data : Using id=3 to load data at the created server above(The id has to be passed at the end of the url as follows: ?id=3)
+2.Load Data : Using id=3 to load data at the created server above(The id has to be passed at the end of the url as follows: ?id=3)

 ```
 INFO  [WebService$]: In loadData webservice